Wow what a wild wet and windy day.

 I pressed on determined to find some shelter and get out of the weather, walking at a very fast pace.

-And that is where I find myself.
+And that is where I find myself right now.
 Sheltered from the rain and dry, with little cover from the winds in the open rotunda.
 I’m calling it home tonight and will set up to cowboy camp under here when it gets dark.
 For now my afternoon will be hot cups of tea and attempting to dry stuff out.
 At least 40km the wind is strong enough to dry stuff out surprisingly.

 I’ve upturned tables and bench seats to create a bit of buffer from the winds which are expected to persist through the night.
 Thinking I’ll push big tomorrow, rail, hail or shine to start getting some more distance in and get one step closer to a town if tomorrow is another wild one.
 I can spend one night on trail in a downpour but would be hard pressed to back it up for a second day if there is no opportunity to dry gear out.